 I went into my 5 day Kangaroo Island road trip last week armed with a stack of brochures I picked up somewhere between Adelaide Airport and Penneshaw.

-I swear I don’t normally hoard pamphlets, but geez – there’s really not much information online about Kangaroo Island.
-I actually did try to do some research before my trip and kept coming up short.
+I swear I don’t normally hoard pamphlets, but geez – there’s really not much information online when you Google “things to do in Kangaroo Island”.
+I swear, I actually did try to do some research before my trip and kept coming up short.
 Travel bloggers, why aren’t you visiting Kangaroo Island?
 Or if you have, why do you only write about the same few highlights?

 Nevermind now, ’cause I’ve got the remedy right here you guys.
 This travel blogger went to Kangaroo Island and saw and did SO MANY COOL THINGS – and I’m gonna tell you all about them so that you can visit and enjoy them too.